Zeroandzerox/AlpacaNDMA/README.md

 ### Fixed Order Quantities

-Every trade uses a fixed quantity of 10 shares.
+Every buy order uses a fixed quantity of 10 shares.
+Sell orders use position size.

 A signal does not guarantee that an order will execute.
 The strategy submits limit orders near the current bid/ask midpoint, but the market can move away before the order fills. for a more complete documentation of potential order failure modes please refer to [alpaca's documentation](https://docs.alpaca.markets/us/docs/paper-trading#rules-and-assumptions).